 On the base Bambino, you will need to learn how to properly texture milk.
 How much air to introduce, how to mix it in, and how to feel for the right temperature.
 Even manual steaming is slightly improved on the Bambino Plus, thanks to a 3 hole steam wand, versus a single hole on the Base Bambino.

 Moving on to espresso quality, these two machines will be identical.
-They both offer low pressure pre-infusion, they both have single and double shot buttons that can be programmed to a shot length of your choice by holding both buttons down before extracting, and they both come with a slightly cheaper portafilter than the rest of the Breville machines, that you can upgrade at any time if you want.
+They both offer low pressure pre-infusion, they both have single and double shot buttons that can be programmed to a shot length of your choice by holding both buttons down before extracting, and they both come with a slightly cheaper portafilter than the rest of the Breville machines.
+But, you can always upgrade the portafilter at a later time if you want.

 So, these two machines are both equally tiny, equally powerful, and equally good value for the money.
-The base Bambino will suit you just fine if you want to drink primarily espresso and Americano style drinks, while the Bambino Plus integrates a great automatic milk texturing system, it’s up to you to determine if that’s worth the extra money!
+The base Bambino will suit you just fine if you want to drink primarily espresso and Americano style drinks, while the Bambino Plus integrates a great automatic milk texturing system which adds some convenience for regular latte drinkers.
+It’s up to you to determine if that’s worth the extra money!